danarocha-br/jolly-code/README.md

 Fancy showing off your beautiful code?
 You can share captivating images of your code right from JollyCode.

-### 🌍 Short shared url
+### 🌍 Short shared URL

-Once you share your url, it get's shortened for easy sharing via services like Twitter, Facebook, LinkedIn etc.
+Once you share your URL, it gets shortened for easy sharing via services like Twitter, Facebook, LinkedIn, etc.

-### 🌍 Shared url visitors count
+### 👥 Shared URL visitors count

-If you shared a link as a logged user, you can visualize how many users have visited your link.
+On the shared link, visualize the users interacting with your code snippet.

 ### 💾 Code Snippets

 Save your code snippets for future reference directly in the tool.
-Group your saved snippets into categories or tag them for easy retrieval.
+Group your saved snippets into categories for easy retrieval.

 - **Saving Snippets**: Use the 'Save Snippet' button after you've added your code.
 Give your snippet a meaningful name so you can easily find it later.